ibm-cloud-docs/watsonxdata/conn-presto-thr-cli.md

    `<PRESTO_URL>` Identifies the jdbc URL to the Presto server.
    `<EMAIL_ID>` with your email ID
    `<API_KEY>` with the API key that you downloaded from IBM Cloud.
-   If you are using IBM IAM token, replace `ibmapikey` with `ibmiamtoken` and pass the token.
+   If you are using IBM IAM token, replace `ibmapikey` with `ibmlhtoken` and pass the token.
    {: note}

 6. Compile and run the command.